JohnNegrin/MazoraGUIs/README.md

 # MazoraGUIs
- A mod to provide GUI's to the Mazora Adventure Pack.
+ A minecraft mod to provide GUI's to the Mazora Adventure Pack.
  Inspired by Unsafedodo's GUI Shop.